 Imagine being trapped in one room for your entire life.
-Now imagine being a child growing up in that room, thinking that the one room was the whole entire world.
-Well, that's what five-year-old Jack grows up thinking when he's held captive with his mother by the mysterious "Old Nick."
+Now imagine being a child growing up in that room, thinking it was the whole entire world.
+Well, that's five-year-old Jack (played by Jacob Tremblay), who's held captive with his mother by the mysterious "Old Nick."

-After years of isolation, the two make a daring escape—and that opens up the vast real world to Jack, played by Jacob Tremblay.
-Brie Larson also stars, and won the Academy Award for Best Actress in 2016.
+After years of isolation, the two make a daring escape that brings Jack into the real world.
+Brie Larson stars as Jack's mother, who won the Academy Award for Best Actress in 2016.

-Sean Baker's coming-of-age drama is mainly filmed from the point-of-view of six-year-old Moonee, using low-angle shots and restricted narration to great effect.
+Sean Baker's coming-of-age drama The Florida Project is mainly filmed from the point-of-view of six-year-old Moonee, using low-angle shots and restricted narration to great effect.

-Inspired by the Our Gang films (from 1922 to 1944), Baker wanted to make a film about the joy and freedom that can come from hardships—without ignoring the relevant pressing social issues.
+Inspired by the Our Gang films (from 1922 to 1944), Baker wanted to make a film about the joy and freedom that can come from hardships, but without ignoring the relevant pressing social issues.

 The brightly painted walls and the ability to run wild in the parks help ease the pain of Moonee's poverty-stricken childhood, which comes under fire from the Florida DCF.
 Shot on opulent 35mm film, The Florida Project is a sympathetic piece of independent cinema.

-Artsy ambient lighting meets sci-fi storytelling in Claire Denis' avant-garde horror film High Life.
-Not "high" as in happy and euphoric, but "high" as in floating around space.
+Artsy ambient lighting meets sci-fi storytelling in Claire Denis's avant-garde horror film High Life.
+Not "high" as in happy and euphoric, but "high" as in floating around in space.

 Monte (played by Robert Pattinson) ends up being the only surviving crew member, who cares for his unexpected daughter while trying to find a way back home.
-Claire Denis' English-language film debut is as dazzling as it is dark... and we love it!
+Claire Denis's English-language film debut is as dazzling as it is dark... and I love it!